jonathanelruso/ENTREGA-3-REACT---JEREDAIRLINES/README.md

-# React + Vite
+# Jered Airlines - React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a web application for Jered Airlines, developed using React and Vite.
+It is designed as a web page for an airline, providing information about destinations, booking options, and more.
+The application includes various components and uses different frameworks and libraries to provide a rich and dynamic user experience.

+## Technologies Used

+- **React**: JavaScript library for building user interfaces.
+- **Vite**: Fast build tool for frontend projects.
+- **React Bootstrap**: UI component library based on Bootstrap.
+- **Material-UI**: UI component library for React.
+- **FontAwesome**: Vector icons and social logos library.

 Sticky Navbar on the scroll: https://www.youtube.com/watch?v=HoyHhgMYFj4